HyokJungKim/Replication-PhillipsSul2007/README.md

 # Replication_PhillipsSul

-This is a replication of [Phillips and Sul (2007)](https://onlinelibrary.wiley.com/doi/10.1111/j.1468-0262.2007.00811.x) "Transition Modeling and Econometric Convergence Tests" *Econometrica*.
+This is a replication of [Phillips and Sul (2007)](https://onlinelibrary.wiley.com/doi/10.1111/j.1468-0262.2007.00811.x) "Transition Modeling and Econometric Convergence Tests" published in *Econometrica*.

 Original code of Phillips and Sul (2007) is written in Gauss, but I reimplemented their algorithm in Matlab.